Kilwa Kisiwani: Historical significance

 Evidence of growth in wealth can be seen with the appearance of stone buildings around the 13th century, before which all of the buildings were wattle-and-daub.
-The socio-economic status of the individuals residing there can be inferred from the type of structure they were living in.
-Among Kilwa's trade exports were spices, tortoiseshell, coconut oil, ivory, and aromatic gums, as well as gold.
+The socio-economic status of the individuals residing there has been inferred from the type of structure they were living in.
+Among Kilwa's trade exports were spices, tortoiseshell, coconut oil, ivory, cotton cloth, and incense (e.g. frankincense and myrrh), as well as gold.
 At around this time, Kilwa had seized control of the trade of gold at Sofala, Mozambique.
 The wealthier residents of Kilwa owned exotic textiles and foreign ceramics, though items such as luxury clothes are not preserved in the archaeological record.
 For approximately 500 years, Kilwa minted its own coins.
-This lasted from about 1100-1600 CE and the coins have been found across the region, including Great Zimbabwe.
+This lasted from about 1100-1600 CE, and the coins have been found across the region, including Great Zimbabwe.

-Marine resources were abundant and used for food, supplemented by the surrounding land.
-Due to the impact the sea had on Kilwa, including marine resources and trade opportunities, the archaeological investigation of the harbors and ports is considered to be of high importance.
+The local diet was dominated by seafood, supplemented by produce from the surrounding land.
+Due to the impact the sea had on Kilwa, including abundant marine resources and trade opportunities, the archaeological investigation of the harbors and ports is considered to be of high importance.
 The topsoil that covers the limestone at Kilwa was of poor quality, and so food sources on land came from the areas of higher ground.
-However, the soil in the Kilwa region would have been suitable for growing cotton, which could be used in sail manufacturing.
+However, the soil in the Kilwa region was suitable for growing cotton, which could be used in sail manufacturing.
 Spindle whorls from the 12th century have been found, indicating that cotton was used and processed in this area.